cvalencia1991/Awesome-Books/README.md

 # Awesome Books: refactor to use JavaScript classes

-> In this project, we will refactor the Awesome books application to use JavaScript classes.
+> In this project, We add the links to the applications into the final project

 ## Getting Started